 So, where are we on the path to this vision?
 And in particular, what impact has the current pandemic had on gender equality in the workplace?
-In this episode, our host Hilary Lamb speaks with Matthew Gribble, the Regional Managing Director of the Page Group, headquartered in Sydney, to explore how COVID-19 has been affecting leaders approach to gender equality in the workplace.
+In this episode, our The 100% Project host Hilary Lamb speaks with Matthew Gribble, the Regional Managing Director of the Page Group, headquartered in Sydney, to explore how COVID-19 has been affecting leaders approach to gender equality in the workplace.

 Hilary: Most organisations around the world have been impacted in some way by COVID-19.
 Early research has shown that women have been negatively affected more than men for a variety of different reasons, including job losses, reduced hours, resignations due to home-schooling of children and closure of childcare facilities.
 We want to find out from leaders themselves, how the pandemic has affected women’s progress towards equality in corporate Australia and around the world.
 And whether women’s leadership opportunities have suffered a setback or not.

 I’d like to begin by acknowledging and paying my respects to the traditional custodians of the land on which we are recording today.
 I’d like to pay my respects to their elders’ past, present, and emerging and acknowledge all Aboriginal and Torres Strait Islanders who may listen to this podcast.
 I also pay my respects to your elders’ past, present and emerging.